About: Frequently Asked Questions

 Students interested in a career in assessment in Alberta may fulfill their core education requirements:

 Does the designation, AMAA, have a benefit outside of Alberta?

-The Terms of the Agreement on Internal Trade (AIT)allows labour mobility in Canada for certain regulated professions.
-Alberta was one of the first provinces to regulate Assessors and to be subject to the mobility requirements of AIT.
+The Terms of the Canadian Free Trade Agreement (CFTA)allows labour mobility in Canada for certain regulated professions.
+Alberta was one of the first provinces to regulate Assessors and to be subject to the mobility requirements of CFTA.
 Now, Saskatchewan and Ontario are also regulated and the three provinces are obligated to ensure reciprocity for regulated, accredited members.